benqcloud/gerrit-plugins_ai-code-review/README.md

 ### Optional Parameters

+- `aiType`: Allows the selection of different ai chat services the current list is ChatGPT, Ollama, AzureOpenAI and General.
+For compatibility the default is ChatGPT when not specified.
+Note: General is used to allow the specification of new uri endpoints, and different authorization headers to allow new service testing more quickly.
 - `gptMode`: Select whether requests are processed in Stateless or Stateful mode.
 For backward compatibility, the default value is `stateless`.
 To enable Stateful mode, set this parameter to `stateful`.
 - `gptModel`: The default model is `gpt-4o`.
 You can also configure it to `gpt-3.5-turbo` or `gpt-4-turbo`.